Dr. Rollin Grams

 - Rival Versions of Theological Enquiry (Prague: International Baptist Theological Seminary, 2005)

-Dr. Grams has served in his current position at Gordon-Conwell-Charlotte since 2006.
-He directs the Robert C. Cooley Center for the Study of Early Christianity.
+Dr. Grams has served in his current position at Gordon-Conwell, Charlotte since 2006.
+He directed the Robert C. Cooley Center for the Study of Early Christianity from 2007-2014.
 He was the first professor hired for the Charlotte campus, where he taught from 1992–1997.

 Dr. Grams has also been actively involved in foreign missions for most of his life.
-Born in South Africa to missionary parents, Dr. Grams has spent much of the past 30 years overseas in theological education.
-He has lived and ministered in Croatia, England, Kenya and Ethiopia.
-He taught full-time at the Nairobi Evangelical Graduate School of Theology in Kenya; the Evangelical Theological College in Addis Ababa, Ethiopia; the Evangelical Theological Seminary in Osijek, Croatia; and the Oxford Centre for Mission Studies in the United Kingdom.
-He was also a visiting lecturer at the Asia Theological Centre for Evangelism and Mission in Singapore and, from 1999–2011, at the International Baptist Theological Seminary in Prague.
+Born in South Africa to missionary parents, he has spent much of the past 30 years overseas in theological education.
+He has lived and taught in Croatia, England, Kenya and Ethiopia.
+He has held academic posts at the Nairobi Evangelical Graduate School of Theology in Kenya; the Evangelical Theological College in Addis Ababa, Ethiopia; the Evangelical Theological Seminary in Osijek, Croatia; the Oxford Centre for Mission Studies in the United Kingdom, and the International Baptist Theological Seminary in Prague.
+He was also a visiting lecturer at the Asia Theological Centre for Evangelism and Mission in Singapore and with TCM, International in Austria.

-He currently serves with United World Mission in South Africa, teaching in various programs and directing the Timothy Fellowship of East Mountain.
-He maintains a blog on the Bible and mission, and he has been an editor for Transformation, an academic journal on holistic mission published in the UK.
+Dr. Grams currently ministers part of each year with United World Mission in South Africa.
+He maintains a blog on the Bible and mission and is a consulting editor for Transformation, an academic journal on holistic mission published in the UK.

 Dr. Grams’ scholarly interests include the integration of New Testament studies with missions, ethics and theological interpretation.
 Within New Testament studies, his interests lie in biblical ethics, Pauline theology, the Gospel of Matthew, biblical theology and hermeneutics.
-Among his various writings, Dr. Grams has written a primer for doctoral students entitled Rival Versions of Theological Enquiry and a reflective mission biography on his parents’ work in South Africa called Stewards of Grace.
+Among his various writings, Dr. Grams has written a primer for doctoral students entitled Rival Versions of Theological Enquiry, a reflective mission biography on his parents’ work in South Africa called Stewards of Grace, and a primary source work on the Bible and homosexuality, Unchanging Witness.

 The Grams worship at King of Kings in Charlotte, N.C.
 They have three children.